-Meeting date: January 17, 2018 Department: Public W orks Agenda Planning g Date: Jan.
-11, 2018 Time required: None Audio/Visual aids Contact: Joe Fenn nimore Phone: 503-566-4177 Department Head Signature: TITLE Schedule final consideration to adopt an administrative ordinance granting Zone Change/ Comprehensive Plan Amendment (ZC/CP) 17-002/Video Acquisitions.
-Issue, Description & Background The Marion County Hearings Officer held a duly noticed public hearing on this application on September 6, 2017, and on December 11, 2017, issued a report recommending the board approve the request.
-The board held a duly noticed public hearing on January 3, 2018, and considered all the evidence in the record and approved the request.
-The ordinance and findings have been prepared and the matter needs to be scheduled for final consideration and adoption.
+Meeting date: Decembe er 20, 2017 Department: Public Wo orks Agenda Planning Date: Dec.
+14, 2017 Time required: None ☐ Audio/Visual aids Contact: Joe Fennimore Phone: Phone: 503-566-4177 Department Head Signature: TITLE Receive hearings officer's recommendation and schedule a public hearing for Zone Change/ Comprehensive Plan (ZC/CP) Case 17-002/Video Acquisitions, Inc. Issue, Description & Background The hearings officer issued a recommendation on December 11, 2017, to approve ZC/CP 17-002.
+As part of the land use process, the board of commissioners must officially receive this decision and schedule a public hearing.
+The suggested hearing date is January 3, 2018.
 Financial Impacts: None.
 Impacts to Department & External Agencies None.
-Options for Consideration: Schedule final consideration and adoption of the ordinance at the next board session meeting.
-Direct staff to prepare a modified ordinance.
-Choose not to proceed with adopting an ordinance at this time.
-Recommendation: Staff recommends the board schedule final consideration and adoption of the ordinance at the next board session meeting.
-List of attachments: Ordinance Presenter: Joe Fennimore Copies of completed paperwork sent to the following: (Include names and e-mail addresses.)
-Copies to: Joe Fennimore - gfennimore@c co.marion.or.us
+Options for Consideration: Receive the recommendation and schedule a public hearing for January 3, 2018.
+Receive the recommendation and schedule a public hearing for a later date.
+Receive the recommendation and do not schedule a public hearing at this time.
+Recommendation: Staff recommends the board receive the hearings officer's recommendation and schedule a public hearing for January 3, 2018.
+List of attachments: Hearings officer's recommendation Presenter: Joe Fennimore Copies of completed paperwork sent to the following: (Include names and e-mail addresses.)
+Copies to: Joe Fennimore - gfennimore@co.marion.or.us

-BEFORE THE BOARD OF COMMISSIONERS FOR MARION COUNTY, OREGON
+BEFORE THE MARION COUNTY HEARINGS OFFICER